urmoit/Taxi-Manager-2025-Website/README.md

 ---

+# 🚖 Global Taxi Manager 2025 - Development Roadmap

+Welcome to the development roadmap for **Global Taxi Manager 2025** — a 2D UI-based business simulation where you manage a taxi company across real-world cities.

+## 📌 Notes

+- Save folder: `C:\Users\USERNAME\AppData\Local\Urmoit Studio\TaxiManager`
+- Development is in Unity with C#
+- Primary focus: realism with fun simulation

+🔗 **Trello Board for Tracking Progress:** [Global Taxi Manager 2025 Trello Board](https://trello.com/b/LeQoKt2V/taxi-manager-2025-development-progression)

+_This roadmap is a living document and will be updated throughout development._

+---

 Thank you for checking out the **Taxi Manager 2025 Website**!
 Stay tuned for updates, and don’t forget to follow us on our social media channels to get the latest game news.